clementpoh/logic/chapter2/README.md

 In this section the following shall be discussed.
 * Separate from the underlying philosophical assumptions, validity of logical     arguments can by recognised by their form.
-* We will cover the most basic formalisation of symbolic logic, Boolean Algebra and its conventions and how they differ from language.
+* We will cover the most basic formalisation of symbolic logic.
+  Boolean Algebra and its conventions and how they differ from language.
 * With this knowledge, we will translate arguments in English into logic; and interpret logical formulas back into English.